danielrsouza10/angular-blog/README.md

 ### Continued development

+- Mobile responsive design
-Now I will continue to develop the code to het real news from API's and develop more dynamic pages from this project.
+- Import news from a API's
+- More dynamic pages from this project.

 ### Useful resources